metalcarratt/ministry/ls/Exodus/msg24.md

 this is because they were gods army, ready to leave at any time. we should not think after being saved we will be carried away to heaven in a palanquin. rather we are formed to be gods army.

+loins girded, shoes on feet, staff in hand, eaten in haste.